 To begin with, basic is the cheapest package that you can get from Bupa.
 It covers accidental injury and an 80% cover on all vet bills.
-Additionally, you will get a $300 annual limit on consultation and vet bills and $2600 limit on ligament conditions.
-This is the same across the board for each of the higher priced packages.
+Additionally, you will get a $300 annual limit on consultation and vet bills and a $2600 limit on ligament conditions.
+This is the same across the board for each of the higher-priced packages.

-While budget friendly, accidental injury covers a wide range of risk events.
+While budget-friendly, accidental injury covers a wide range of risk events.
 It can even include wounds the animal gets from a fight.
 More importantly, it can cover accidental injury caused to it by motor vehicles.
-Car accidents is one of the most well known risks to a pet.
+Car accidents are one of the most well-known risks to a pet.
 Who can imagine their pet in speeding traffic?

 An accident is bad, but even the basic plan gives some peace of mind.
 The $6,000 annual benefit gives you some comfort knowing that you can get sufficient care.
 Depending on your situation, you can potentially pay less than $20 a month.

 Other kinds of accidents covered include snake bites and burns.
 However, this level of the policy does not include tick and flea bites.